-Finding the perfect litter box for your cat can be a challenge, one which if you don’t manage to get right has some nasty and smelly surprises that come with it.
+Finding the perfect litter box for your cat can be a challenge!
+And if you don’t manage to get it right, it can have some nasty and smelly surprises that come with it.

 For larger cats, finding the perfect litter box is even more of a struggle.
-They need one they can comfortably sit in so they can do their business in peace.
-As a general rule, we are talking about a litter box that is at least 1.5x the length of your cat, but the bigger, the better.
+They need one they can comfortably sit in to do their business in peace.
+As a general rule, we are talking about a litter box at least 1.5x the length of your cat, but the bigger, the better.

-I have a Maine Coon mix who is as big as domesticated cats get.
+I have a Maine Coon mix that is as big as domesticated cats can get.

 So, I set myself a mission to find the best extra large litter box for big cats.
-In this article, I’ll walk you through my favorite finds, what factors I weighed up in my search, and how you can find the perfect litter box for your plus-size furry friend.
+In my opinion, this was the Petmate Clean Step Litter Dome, but in this article, I’ll also walk you through some of my other favorite finds.
+I will also cover what factors I weighed up in my search and how you can find the perfect litter box for your plus-size furry friend.

 Whatever your reason for needing an oversized litter box, here are the best options on the market today!